falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 Minimum log level to include in logs.
 Note: these levels are separate from the priority field of rules.
-This refers only to the log level of falco's internal logging.
+This refers only to the log level of Falco's internal logging.
 Can be one of "emergency", "alert", "critical", "error", "warning", "notice", "info", "debug".

 Default: `info`